 Are we really complaining about $3 water in the grand scheme of things?
 Really?

 Yes, the seats aren’t that comfortable.
 For the most part, they’re rather paper thin and small to the point that your sitting neighbor could easily spill into your paid seating bubble.
 They are not reclining.
 They are rather hard.
 The tray in front of the seat is ridiculously useless in its size.
 There is a bungee cord holding together information brochures under the tray instead of a pouch.
-There are no tv to keep you entertained.
+There’s no tv to keep you entertained.
 There’s hardly anything good to say about the seats, to be honest.

 Except that it’s a cheap flight.